preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 .. image:: page-types-settings-targeting-additional-new.png

-To remove a Targeting Filter, just click the X.
+To remove a targeting filter, just click the X.

 Advanced Settings
 ----------------------
-In the Advanced Settings you can use Custom CSS Styling for the block.
+In the advanced settings you can use custom CSS styling for the section.

 .. image:: page-types-settings-advanced-new.png

 Create a Section in a Column
 ******************************
-If needed, you can create a Section in a Column and then select a layout for the Column and set all other Sections Settings.
+If needed, you can create a section in a column and then select a layout for the column and set all other section's settings.
 Here's how:

-1. Click the plus for the Column.
+1. Click the plus for the column.

 .. image:: column-layout-click-plus.png